waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 ### [4] Build and Run an HTTPD Container

+To demonstrate Docker’s utility, I built and ran a simple HTTP server container:
-Create a directory called html, then create an index.html file inside with:
+- Created a directory called html and added a file index.html with the content

 ```
   <html>